mohamedboubaker/GPS-Tracker/README.md

 ## 2.2 Firmware design
 ### 2.2.1 Code documentation

-The code features Doxygen-style documentation for all functions, providing clear explanations of their operations.
+The code is developed to serve as GPS tracker API for AT-cmd-enabled GPS modules. it features Doxygen-style documentation for all functions, providing clear explanations of their operations.
 This documentation has been compiled and can be accessed at the following link  <a href="https://mohamedboubaker.github.io/GPS-Tracker/files.html">Code documentation</a>

 ### 2.2.2 AES Implementation
 The implementation details of the AES encryption algorithm are described in a seperae repository <a href="https://github.com/mohamedboubaker/AES-128"> here </a>.
 ## 2.3 Server design
 ## 2.4 Circuit design
+Below is the GPS Tracker wiring diagram
 ![alt text](https://github.com/mohamedboubaker/GPS-Tracker/blob/main/Pictures/circuit_diagram.jpg)
 *Figure 2.
 Circuit schematic*